 All client account assets are held by qualified custodians independent of Gateway.
-Gateway may be deemed to have "custody" over certain client assets under the SEC custody rule to the extent certain clients authorize their respective third-party custodians to deduct from their accounts the payment of Gateway's management fee.
 In these situations, Gateway reasonably believes that these qualified custodians send statements directly to clients on at least a quarterly basis, which clients should carefully review.
 If a client does not receive a statement from its custodian on at least a quarterly basis, the client should alert Gateway.
 Clients should compare the information included within Gateway's client reports to the information reflected in the statements received directly from the custodian.
 While Gateway regularly reconciles the balances from its internal portfolio accounting system to the balances per the custodian records, certain differences can exist.
 Clients are encouraged to contact Gateway with any questions regarding their account statements.